Carbon0-Games/carbon0-web-app/README.md

 ### __Running Locally__

 1. Make sure all settings are installed and migrations completed, especially after pulling the latest version from master
-2. Once you've navigated to the application folder, run the command:
+2. Navigate to the application folder `carbon0/`, and run this command to set your `DJANGO_SETTINGS_MODULE` environment variable.
+This will tell Django to use the local settings while you work on the project.
+It only needs to be done once, on the first time before you run the project locally:

+        $ export DJANGO_SETTINGS_MODULE=carbon0.settings.local

+3. Now, you can use the command to run the project locally:

         $ python3 manage.py runserver

-3. Something similar to the following will be returned in the command prompt:
+4. Something similar to the following will be returned in the command prompt:

         Performing system checks...